michaelonjack/Moogle/README.md

 where path/to/goole_appengine is the path to the google_appengine directory which is on github inside the main directory and path/to/moogle is the path to the moogle directory which is also on github inside the main directory

 4.)
-If all goes well, this command should launch the application server which will continue to run until you press Ctrl-C
+If all goes well, this command should launch the application server which will continue to run until you press Ctrl-C. You will probably be asked for a google email and password at this step, the email address is "mooglethestore@gmail.com" and then ask me for the password.

 You can now view the application on your local host which you can access at http://localhost:8080